Copyright 2006 - 2015 - Mario D. Vaden

 There can be many websites within a trade: hundreds maybe.
 And any can contend for the top 10 positions on the first search page.
 Can each website be on top?
 Of course not.
 And the more websites there are for your niche, the less the chances are to be 1 - 10.
 At least if equal investment or effort is put forth by each one.

 Pretend that we know the best SEO person in the world: "The Most Interesting SEO in the World".
 Suppose 100 of us with similar professions all hired this person.
 If he tweaked all 100 websites with the same so-called perfect code and technique, would we all be in the top 10 positions?
 Obviously not.
 It would be like a roll of the dice.
 WIth uncertainty compounded too, by change in search engine programming.
+That person or company couldnt even get us all on the first two pages.

 Pay per Click advertising